 - Preheat the oven to 350 F.

-- Prep two 8 inch round cake pans by greasing with vegan butter, then dusting with flour.
-(I used 9 inch at first and then realized 8 or 8 1/2 would yield a taller layer)
+- Prep two 8 inch round cake pans by greasing with vegan butter, then dusting with flour or - my new trick - cocoa powder.

 Make the Cake

-- Make the flax eggs and set aside (stir together 2 tbsp ground flaxseed and 5 tbsp water)
+- Make the flax eggs and set aside (stir together 2 tablespoon ground flaxseed and 5 tablespoon water) or use 6 tablespoon of aquafaba, the liquid from a chickpea can.

-Pour this mixture into large bowl and blend until creamy with a hand mixer.
+- Pour this mixture into large bowl and blend until creamy with a hand mixer.
 The batter should be a normal cake-batter texture.
-If it is too dry, add in more water, 1 tbsp at a time, mixing inbetween.

 - Pour the batter evenly into the pans, and bake 30 minutes, or until a tester comes out clean.